markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 ## GPG key management

 You want to use GPG for signing commits.
-Your workplace might not require it, but if you have any level of trust issues, or just want to be sure that a commit was made by you and be able to prove it, use commit signing.
+Your workplace might not require it (yet), but if you have any level of trust issues, or just want to be sure that a commit was made by you and be able to prove it, use commit signing.

-Interestingly GitHub does not recommend you to use a more modern algorithm and [requires you to pick RSA.][gh-gpg]
+Interestingly GitHub does not recommend you to use a more modern algorithm and [requires you to pick RSA.][gh-gpg] A bit sad, but RSA with 4096 bits seems to be still fine for this purpose.

 After you have created your keys, you should grab the IDs for them: